BrainDINO: A Brain MRI Foundation Model for Generalizable Clinical Representation Learning: Results

 To further characterize the spatial and structural organization of the learned feature space, we computed reference-point similarity maps using frozen patch-token embeddings, measuring similarity between selected anatomical reference patches (tumor, CSF, and white matter) and all spatial tokens within a slice.
 As illustrated in Fig.~\ref{fig:rep_structure}(a), BrainDINO produced spatially selective activation patterns that closely corresponded to anatomical compartments---tumor-centered references yielded segmentation-like highlights across enhancing lesions, while CSF and white matter references selectively activated their respective tissue types---all without any task-specific supervision.
 This suggests that jointly optimizing for global semantic consistency and local structural fidelity during pretraining produces a spatially precise and anatomically organized feature geometry.

 To assess cross-model representational consistency and how feature geometry evolves across network depth, we performed layer-wise centered kernel alignment (CKA)~\cite{kornblith2019similarity} on both normative (IXI) and pathological (BraTS) cohorts (Fig.~\ref{fig:rep_structure}(b, right)).
-The results revealed a hierarchical pattern consistent with domain-specific adaptation: in early layers, BrainDINO maintained strong alignment with DINOv3, reflecting the shared representational geometry induced by the DINO training objective; in deeper layers, BrainDINO progressively diverged from DINOv3 under pathological distribution shift, providing evidence that brain-specific pretraining reshapes late-layer representations in response to pathological morphology.
-In contrast, MRI-specific SSL baselines exhibited substantially lower CKA similarity to BrainDINO across all layers and both cohorts, indicating that these models occupy a different region of representational space.
+Among all comparators, BrainDINO remained most closely aligned with DINOv3, with CKA increasing across network depth in both cohorts.
+This alignment reflects the shared representational geometry induced by the DINO training objective.
+On the normative IXI cohort, similarity was high throughout and reached 0.953 at the late layer.
+On the pathological BraTS cohort, CKA with DINOv3 was systematically lower at every matched depth (0.523 vs. 0.811 at the early layer and 0.837 vs. 0.953 at the late layer), indicating reduced alignment with natural-image representations under pathological distribution shift.
+In contrast, MRI-specific SSL baselines exhibited substantially lower and less stable CKA similarity to BrainDINO across all layers and both cohorts, indicating that these models occupy a different region of representational space.